| The Counterfeit Countess:

 penniless, but humiliated her by dying in a brothel.
 Upon arriving at

 Warwick house, Maggie discovers he also lied about his identity.
-Edward,

 Earl of Warwick, awakens to females invading his home.
 Edward recently